 2. Be familiar with major brands’ gluten-free labeling to quickly find information.

 3. Carefully check the label on seasonal items.
-Seasonal varieties of normally gluten-free products may not be gluten-free.
-They are often produced on shared lines with products containing gluten ingredients.
+Seasonal varieties of normally gluten-free products are often not labeled gluten-free.
+They may be produced on shared lines with products containing gluten ingredients, and manufacturers are unwilling to make a gluten-free claim due to potential cross-contact.

 4. Check manufacturer websites or contact the manufacturer directly, if you still have questions about a specific product.